island-is/island.is/mocks/README.md

 ## Does the mocking proxy only respond with mocks when the proxied service is down?

-No, one of the benefits of mocking locally is way shorter response time and to get that we need to mock even if the underlying service is up.
+No, one of the benefits of mocking locally is a significantly shorter response time, and to achieve that, it's necessary to use mocks even if the underlying service is operational.